davidmcbee/Mission-to-Mars/README.md

 ![](https://github.com/davidmcbee/Mission-to-Mars/blob/master/images/fig_1_env.png)

 ## Results
-Lets look at the results as the process of scraping, storage and displaying occurs.
+Lets look at the results in context of the process of scraping, storage and displaying.

 ### Scraping
 The scraping python code was developed in Jupyter Notebook and is available to view here